Residential Tenancies Act - What are my rights and obligations under a tenancy?

 Security of Tenure

-Where a tenant has been in occupation of a dwelling for a continuous period of 6 months and no notice of termination has been served in respect of that tenancy before the expiry of the period of 6 months, the tenancy is established for the remainder of the four year period.
+Where a tenant has been in occupation of a dwelling for a continuous period of 6 months and no notice of termination has been served in respect of that tenancy before the expiry of the period of 6 months, the tenancy is established for four years (for tenancies that commenced before 24 December) or six years (for tenancies that commenced on or after 24 December 2016).
 This is referred to in the Act as a ‘Part 4’ tenancy.

 Landlords and tenants may not contract out of any of the provisions of Part 4 of the Residential Tenancies Act and no lease, tenancy agreement, contract or other agreement may operate to vary or modify the provisions of Part 4 of the Act.

-Where a tenancy has lasted more than 6 months and less than 4 years, section 34 of the Act provides that the landlord must state in the termination notice the reason the tenancy is being terminated and the termination will not be valid unless that reason relates to one of the following:
+For a Part 4 tenancy, section 34 of the Act provides that the landlord must state in the termination notice the reason the tenancy is being terminated and the termination will not be valid unless that reason relates to one of the following:

 - the tenant has failed to comply with the obligations of the tenancy;